 New Bern Speeding Ticket Lawyer

-If you have been issued a speeding ticket in New Bern, you could be facing serious consequences.
+If you were issued a speeding ticket in New Bern, you could face serious consequences.
 Speeding is a traffic offense that can lead to costly fines, points on your driver's license, and even the suspension of your license.
-Even worse, you could be facing jail time if you were caught driving recklessly while speeding.
-Speeding tickets can be a serious burden on your life, but you do have options for fighting the charges against you.
+Even worse, you could face jail time if caught driving recklessly while speeding.
+Speeding tickets can severely burden you, but you can fight the charges against you.

-At Chesnutt & Clemmons, our New Bern speeding ticket lawyer has the skills needed to help you fight your charges.
-Our firm has handled thousands of cases, and we have developed a reputation for excellence in the legal community.
-Our New Bern speeding ticket attorney has the skills and experience needed to help you win your case.
-Our firm is committed to helping you get the best possible outcome in your case, and we will work tirelessly on your behalf to help you get the best possible results.
+At Chesnutt & Clemmons, our New Bern speeding ticket attorney has the skills to help you fight your charges.
+Our firm has handled thousands of cases and has developed a reputation for excellence in the legal community.
+Our New Bern speeding ticket lawyer is committed to helping you achieve the best possible outcome and will work tirelessly on your behalf.

 - Driving 1 to 5 miles per hour (mph) over the posted limit: $10